← Back to ResourcesBreed Guides

 The most important Calgary Dachshund safety rule

 NEVER let your Dachshund jump off the couch, bed, or out of the car.
-One jump can cause IVDD — the most common cause of Calgary Dachshund surrenders is a back injury that cost $5,000–$15,000+ in surgery.
-Pet ramps ($50–$150) are the cheapest IVDD insurance available.
+One jump can cause IVDD.
+The most common cause of Calgary Dachshund surrenders is a back injury that cost $5,000 to $15,000+ in surgery.
+Pet ramps ($50 to $150) are the cheapest IVDD insurance available.
 Train your Dachshund to use ramps from day one.
-If your dog jumps before you can stop them, that's the moment to add ramps to every furniture height in the home.
+If your dog jumps before you can stop them, that is the moment to add ramps to every furniture height in the home.

 How much exercise does a Dachshund need?

-30–60 minutes of low-impact daily exercise plus mental stimulation.
-Despite their small size, Dachshunds were bred for badger hunting and have moderate working-dog energy needs.
-The exercise must be back-safe — Dachshund spines are vulnerable.
+30 to 60 minutes of low-impact daily exercise plus mental stimulation.
+Despite the small size, Dachshunds were bred for badger hunting and carry moderate working-dog energy.
+The exercise must stay back-safe.
+Dachshund spines are vulnerable.

 Daily exercise menu:

-• Two 15–30 minute leashed walks at moderate pace
+• Two 15 to 30 minute leashed walks at moderate pace

-• Off-leash time in safe enclosed dog parks (Sue Higgins, Southland — fully fenced)
+• Off-leash time in safe fenced dog parks (Sue Higgins, Southland)

 AVOID: